DigitalGeographyLab/some-lingscapes/README.md

    a.
 The scripts assume that geographical data are under _geometry_ column as shapely points.
 3. Topics scripts (if required)

+   a.
+Requires a pickle with results from both langid and locations+activities.
 4. Stats scripts
 5. Plots scripts

 ## Reference